claire-codes/hugo-blog/content/blog/2015-09-30-how-to-deploy-an-angular-app-on-heroku.markdown

 _EAN rather than [MEAN](http://mean.io/) because we'll be using Express, AngularJS and Node but not Mongo this time._

 When googling deploying an AngularJS app to Heroku, all the tutorials I looked at (i.e. the top 3 in the first page of results ...) assumed I'd cloned the [Angular seed app](https://github.com/angular/angular-seed) - which I hadn't and didn't want to.
 I had a dead simple one controller, one service AngularJS app (note: 1.x) that I'd started from scratch and wanted to host on Heroku.
-What did the the seed app provide that I didn't already have?
+What did the seed app provide that I didn't already have?
 TL;DR a package.json file.

 ### Let's begin